DanyylCon/storefront_backend_project/README.md

         -GRANT ALL PRIVILEGES ON DATABASE test TO danny;

         This will create the databases that we will use and run our migrations on.
-        == Note: username (danny), password and database names (shop & test) can be changed to anything you like but they will have to match your environment variables. ==
+        ==Note: username (danny), password and database names (shop & test) can be changed to anything you like but they will have to match your environment variables.==